Ambrose23456/alx-low_level_programming/0x00-hello_world/README.md

 4-puts.c: program prints ""Programming is like building a multilingual puzzle" followed by a new line.

 5-printf: prints a statement using printf

+6-size.c: program to print the size of various data types.